I think it’s fair to say that — for me — the last eight weeks have been tinged with frustration and a little bit of boredom.

 Best of all, my boys were invited along too — both the twins and my big (man-shaped) boy — so I had my favourite chaperones accompanying me.

 Our date with Joules

-We were invited for a day at Badminton Horse Trials, where Joules have had a presence for 27 years.
+Joules at Badminton is no new thing — they have had a presence there for 27 years.
 They’ve even got a jump on the cross country course named after them these days.

 Not wholly surprising as the company actually began life at this kind of event.

 Tom Joule began selling his clothes at country fairs and equestrian shows and, even though in May 2016 they had 97 stores throughout the UK and the Republic of Ireland, the brand remains faithful to it’s humble beginnings.

 I was so excited to be escaping the confines of the house and even more that we were being treated to such a lovely day out.

 We arrived at Badminton and headed off to meet everyone at the Joules stand, then ambled down for lunch in the most amazing setting.

 Across the fields, flanking the cross country course, with views over Badminton House, there was the most gorgeous alfresco dining area I’d ever seen.

 The Joules caravan, surrounded by sweet little white picket fences and a floral arch, with wooden tables decorated with Sweetpeas and Delphiniums.